Home |

 Frequently Asked Questions:

-» Conceptually consistent comprehensiveness.
+✶ Conceptually consistent comprehensive coherence.
 Most other elementary particle physics texts aim to reach the contents of the Standard Model, which describes “subatomic physics.”
 This text also introduces grand unified models, general relativity and cosmology, supersymmetry and superstrings while following the same conceptually unified methodology.
-Borrowing from the introduction (p.xiii) and the concluding chapter (p.409):
+Borrowing from the introduction (p. xiii) and the concluding chapter (p.
+409):

-So, if elementary particles were black holes, the only stable spin-½ particles in the Standard Model would be: the u-quarks (lightest fractionally charged), electrons (lighter still, but integrally charged) and electron-neutrinos (lightest and chargeless).
-The s, c, b, t-quarks would have to evaporate; even d-quarks could not be stable (akin to the neutron in stable nuclei), since their evaporation is 60 orders of magnitude faster than Planck time, leaving no chance for the molasses-slow (10–23s is 12 orders of magnitude slower than Planck time) strong interactions to stabilize it.
+So, if elementary particles were (spinning & charged) black holes, the only stable spin-½ particles in the Standard Model would be: the u-quarks (lightest fractionally charged), electrons (lighter still, but integrally charged) and electron-neutrinos (lightest and chargeless).
+All other quarks would have to evaporate; not even the d-quark within a proton could be stable (akin to neutrons in stable nuclei), since its Hawking evaporation is 60 orders of magnitude faster than Planck time, leaving no chance for the (comparatively) molasses-slow strong interactions to stabilize it: The characteristic QCD interaction time of 10–23s is 12 orders of magnitude slower than Planck time, and 72 orders of magnitude slower than the d-quark Hawking evaporation time.